red-gate/sql-saturday-website/README.md

-# SQL Saturday
+# SQLSaturday

-This repository has been created as the placeholder for the fourth reboot of the SQL Saturday franchise.
+This repository has been created as the placeholder for the fourth reboot of the SQLSaturday franchise.

 ## Goals